Multilevel Sustainable Design concept

 The major revelation that transformed my entire approach to design occurred in 1999, shortly after beginning a two-year Feng Shui course.
 I realized how profoundly our clothing affects our energy fields and aura.

 My co-students—who could sense energies—provided positive feedback that played a significant role in my spiritual awakening in fashion.
 I became aware of the possibility of designing holistically to dress the entire human essence: body, mind, spirit, and soul.
+Also that Feng Shui can be applied to products and clothes designing.
 This insight formed the foundation of my multi-layered IAMMAI design concept.

 Multidimensional design is a conscious collaboration.
 There’s an ancient, yet often forgotten, spiritual dimension in fashion that must be recognized.
 I became aware of my own spiritual and elemental design team, which manifests in various instances.
 If we wish to create environmentally harmonious fashion and products, we need to work in harmony with nature, elementals, and universal energies to ensure our creations are aligned nature and with the whole.